Tomasz Wietecha

-Tomasz Wietecha (born 6 March 1978) is a Polish former professional footballer who played as a goalkeeper.
-Following retirement, he has worked as a goalkeeping coach and team manager for Stal Stalowa Wola.
+Tomasz Wietecha (born 6 March 1978) is a Polish footballer who plays as a goalkeeper for regional league club Łęg Stany.
+Following retirement from professional football, he worked as a goalkeeping coach and team manager for Stal Stalowa Wola.

 Club career

 Wietecha began his career with Stal Stalowa Wola.
 In 2000, he moved to Pogoń Staszów, where he reached the third round of the Polish Cup.

 Following the 2000–01 season, he returned to Stalowa Wola.
 In 2016, he joined the fourth-division club Sokół Nisko.
 In 2019, he took the role of goalkeeping coach at Stal Stalowa Wola, and after the club’s relegation to the third division, he resumed his playing career, rejoining the team in March 2021.
 His final appearance as a player occurred on 20 June 2021, in the 42nd round of the third division, when Stal Stalowa Wola played to a 2–2 draw against Podhale Nowy Targ, with him featuring for the full 90 minutes.

 He joined Stal's technical staff as a team manager in February 2023.

+In 2025, he returned to competitive football, joining Bukowa Jastkowice and competing in the Klasa A, an amateur tier within the Polish football league system.
+In 2026, he continued his playing career at GAS Łęg Stany, remaining active at the same amateur level.